tanaym42/podbox/my-podbox/README.md

 * ~~I've been trying to use the React SDK tools that Inrupt maintains.
 I think this should be the easiest way to implement stuff and it seems like it does away with a lot of complexity for authentication and data fetching -- though I am willing to try other stuff too.
 The link to the docs is here: https://docs.inrupt.com/developer-tools/javascript/react-sdk/~~ **Gave this up on February 4th due to login issues**

 * The React SDK tools was quite annoying and I believe support is very poor.
 Was not able to implement the login function correctly since I was getting an undefined response from the website.
 I suggest that we switch to just using the basic libraries.
 I'm trying to use this link now (https://docs.inrupt.com/developer-tools/javascript/client-libraries/tutorial/authenticate-browser/).
-It is able to redirect to the Inrupt login page and seems to be able to login as well, but I am not able to fetch data (ERR 401).
-Needs to be addressed. **Currently trying to resolve, as of February 4th**.
+It is able to redirect to the Inrupt login page and seems to be able to login as well, but I am not able to fetch data (ERR 401). ~~Needs to be addressed.
+Currently trying to resolve, as of February 4th~~ Resolved on February 6th.

+* Okay, the session now logs-in and is able to get the webId now.
+There is a problem with persistence that needs to be resolved.
+It only logs-in right after I go through the redirect login process.
+If I referesh, it logs out again.
+Apart from this, need to now try to fetch data again and see if issue of non-authorization is resolved.

 ## Getting Started